openid/Contract-Exchange-Extension/spec/draft-3/terms.rst

     * Entity which is bound to a contract and one of Client , Server , Proposer and Signatory.
     * Party may be a web server or a smart device client.

+* End User

+    * Person who has privillege of controlling Privacy Data.
+End User MUST be identified at OpenID Provider and MAY authorize Contract to be signed and valid.

 * Privacy Data

-    * Data  which is own by End user and  can be accessed to permitted Party.
+    * Data  which is own by End User and  can be accessed to permitted Party.

 * Contract